sparkfun/SparkFun_APDS-9960_Sensor_Arduino_Library/README.md

 Basic description of the part [The datasheet can be found here.](http://dlnmh9ip6v2uc.cloudfront.net/datasheets/Sensors/IMU/PS-MPU-9150A.pdf)

-More information can be found on the Wiki for this repo.

 This part was created in Eagle vXXX, this firmware was created in Arduino vBlahBlahBlah, etc.